A Quick Look at the Differences: RoCE vs Infiniband RDMA vs TCP/IP

 Network devices: As the table shows above, both RoCE and TCP/IP achieve data transmission through ethernet switches, while Infiniband uses IB switches with independent architecture to carry applications.
 Typically, IB switches must be interconnected with devices that support IB protocol and are relatively closed and difficult to replace.

 ''Also Check- Why HPC Data Centers Need InfiniBand Interconnection

 Which One Is the Best for Data Center?

-Nowadays, data centers require the maximum bandwidth and extremely low latency from the underlying interconnect.
+Nowadays, data center networks require maximum bandwidth and extremely low latency from the underlying interconnect.
 Under these circumstances, the traditional TCP/IP network protocol cannot keep pace with data center requirements since they burden CPU processing resources and high latency.

-For those enterprises deciding between RoCE and Infiniband, their unique requirements and cost should be taken into consideration.
+For those enterprises deciding between RoCE and Infiniband RDMA, their unique requirements and cost should be taken into consideration.
 If they prefer the most high-performance network connection, Infiniband is much better.
-While for those looking for the best performance, easy management and limited cost, then they should choose RoCE for their data centers.
+While for those looking for the best performance, easy management and limited cost, then they can choose RoCE for their data centers.